ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 Defining a function works like this:

 1. First write the `def` **keyword**.
 This tells python we're about to define a function.
 2. Then write the function's name next to `def` separated by a space.
+Names are the words of our program.
+Just like words in languages, we use them to communicate and express ideas and work we need to do, but for the computer to understand in addition to other people.
+We'll use the function name to refer to it later.
 3. Then we have a **parameter list**, surrounded by parenthesis.
 Parameters allow us to reuse a function with different values.
-In our `greet` function, the `who` parameter allowed us to print several greetings with the same function.
+In our `greet` function, the `who` parameter allowed us to print several different greetings reusing the same function.
 We can refer to that parameter's value by its name.

 Let's write another function that adds two numbers.